John Freeman (British politician): Journalism and public career

 Freeman became a presenter of Panorama and was editor of the New Statesman from 1961 to 1965.
-He also presented the BBC television interview programme, Face to Face.
+He also presented the BBC Television interview programme Face to Face.

-In 1962, he described Richard Nixon, then bidding to become Governor of California, as “a man of no principle whatsoever except a willingness to sacrifice everything in the cause of Dick Nixon”.
+In 1962, Freeman described Richard Nixon, then bidding to become Governor of California, as “a man of no principle whatsoever except a willingness to sacrifice everything in the cause of Dick Nixon”.
 Later in the pages of the New Statesman he portrayed Nixon as "a discredited and outmoded purveyor of the irrational and inactive" whose 1964 defeat would be a "victory for decency."
 In the event Nixon did not run for President in 1964, but instead supported Barry Goldwater, who lost easily.

 While Harold Wilson was Prime Minister, Freeman was appointed the High Commissioner to India (1965–1968).
 He was appointed to the Privy Council of the United Kingdom in 1966, and then Ambassador to the United States (1969–1971).
+As Henry Kissinger describes in his memoirs, this created an embarrassing situation for Wilson when Nixon won the election seven months after Freeman's appointment as ambassador; allegedly, Wilson had been predicting a Democratic victory.
+Wilson refused to fire Freeman or remove him from the guest list for a dinner at Downing Street during Nixon's first official visit in 1969.
+Kissinger wrote that the issue was resolved when Nixon, who was sat opposite Freeman, made a toast at the end of the dinner:"Some say there's a new Nixon.
+And they wonder if there's a new Freeman.
+I would like to think that that's all behind us.
+After all, he's the new diplomat and I'm the new statesman, trying to do our best for peace in the world."Following this, the two became friends and Freeman "was the only Ambassador invited to the White House for social occasions during his first term".
+Kissinger said he "became one of my closest friends; that friendship has survived both our terms in office."

-During his time in Washington he became fast friends with Nixon and Henry Kissinger, and a staunch fan of the Washington Redskins.
+During Freeman's time in Washington, he also became a staunch fan of the Washington Redskins.

 Freeman became Chairman of London Weekend Television Ltd in 1971, serving until his retirement in 1984.
-During this period, he wrote an article in 1981 which criticised what he saw as the heavy-handed, interventionist broadcasting policy of the British government expressed in the ethos of the Independent Broadcasting Authority and expressed views that would soon come to be closely associated with Margaret Thatcher and the deregulatory, laissez-faire new school of Conservative Party politics.
+During this period, he wrote an article in 1981 which criticised what he saw as the heavy-handed, interventionist broadcasting policy of the British government, expressed in the ethos of the Independent Broadcasting Authority, and expressed views that would soon come to be closely associated with Margaret Thatcher and the deregulatory, laissez-faire new school of Conservative Party politics.
 He was director of several other companies in this period and President of ITN (1976–1981).

-From 1985 to 1990, he was Visiting Professor of International Relations at the University of California, Davis.
+From 1985 to 1990, Freeman was Visiting Professor of International Relations at the University of California, Davis.
 Freeman was elected an honorary fellow of Brasenose College, Oxford, in 1968.